 Pursuant to the rules of the Nasdaq Stock Market, our initial business combination must occur with one or more target businesses having an aggregate fair market value of at least 80% of the value of the trust account (excluding any deferred underwriter's fees and taxes payable on the income earned on the trust account), which we refer to as the 80% test, at the time of the agreement to enter into the initial business combination.
 Therefore, the fair market value of the target business will be calculated prior to any conversions of our shares in connection with a business combination and therefore will be a minimum of \$38,800,000 (or \$44,620,000 if the over-allotment option is exercised in full) in order to satisfy the 80% test.
 While the fair market value of the target business must satisfy the 80% test, the consideration we pay the owners of the target business may be a combination of cash (whether cash from the trust account or cash from a debt or equity financing transaction that closes concurrently with the business combination) or our equity securities.
 The exact nature and amount of consideration would be determined based on negotiations with the target business, although we will attempt to primarily use our equity as transaction consideration.
-If our board is not able to independently determine the fair market value of the target business or businesses, we will obtain an opinion from an independent investment banking firm with respect to the satisfaction of such criteria.
-We will also obtain a fairness opinion from an independent investment banking firm before consummating a business combination with an entity affiliated with any of our officers, directors or insiders.
-If we are no longer listed on Nasdag, we will not be required to satisfy the 80% test.
+If our board is not able to independently determine the fair market value of the target business or businesses, we will obtain an opinion from an independent investment banking firm before consummating a business combination with an entity affiliated with any of our officers, directors or insiders.
+If we are no longer listed on Nasdaq, we will not be required to satisfy the 80% test.